Warrant Officer Class Two

 Australian Defence Medal

-United Nations Mission in Support of East Timor Medal
+United Nations East Timor Medal

-NATO Non Article 5 Medal with clasp – ISAF
+NATO Non Article 5 Medal with clasp ISAF

 Warrant Officer Class Two Shane Cox (Burns) is of mixed heritage he has a non-Indigenous Mother and an Indigenous Father and he holds both cultures close to his heart.
-He is a Kamilari man, who are Murri people who are from the area which extended from around Singleton in the Hunter Valley through to the Warrumbungle Mountains in the west and up through the present-day centres of Quirindi, Gunnedah, Tamworth, Narrabri, Walgett, Moree, Lightning Ridge and Mungindi in New South Wales, to Nindigully in south west Queensland.
+He is a Kamilaroi man, who are Murri people from the area which extended from around Singleton in the Hunter Valley through to the Warrumbungle Mountains in the west and up through the present-day centres of Quirindi, Gunnedah, Tamworth, Narrabri, Walgett, Moree, Lightning Ridge and Mungindi in New South Wales, to Nindigully in south west Queensland.
 The Kamilaroi is one of the four largest indigenous nations in Australia.
 The Kamilaroi language is classified in the Pama–Nyungan family of Australian languages.

-The Army has given me the opportunity to travel all over Australia and the world.
+“The Army has given me the opportunity to travel all over Australia and the world.
 I lived in many different cities and towns across Australia and abroad, this includes Brisbane, Townsville, Sydney, Newcastle, Puckapunyal, Malaysia, and the Middle East.

-Some of his most memorial achievements have been to serve my country on Operational deployments.
+“Some of my most memorial achievements have been to serve my country on Operational deployments.
 These deployments have seen me work with other countries including the US Army, US Marine Corps, British, Canadian and New Zealand Armies.
 I have been fortunate to serve my country on several Operational Deployments: INTERFET, East Timor 1999-2000 when I was a Private, OP Citadel, East Timor 2004, as a Corporal and Sergeant, OP Slipper, deploying to Kuwait, United Arab Emirates and Kabul, Afghanistan.
-In 1996 and 2012, I was also lucky enough to conduct tours of Rifle Company Butterworth, Malaysia.
+In 1996 and 2012, I was also lucky enough to conduct tours of Rifle Company, Butterworth, Malaysia.”

 WO2 Shane Cox is still a serving member of the Australian Defence Force and is currently posted to Defence Force Recruiting.
 He is apart of Specialist Recruitment Team – Indigenous.
 Our team was established to raise and promote the awareness of careers and pathway programs within the Australian Defence Force, mentor Indigenous men and women of all ages through the recruiting process and develop their skills to become valuable members of the Australian Defence Force and potential future leaders within their community.